uni-tue-kn/P4TG/README.md

 Further, the MAC address can be specified that should be used to answer ARP requests when the `ARP reply` option is enabled in the UI.

-### Configuration GUI

-The configuration GUI is based on react & nodejs.
-It is automatically served by the controller at http://*ip-of-tofino-controller*:`P4TG_PORT`.

-If you want to adapt the configuration GUI, re-build the configuration GUI via `npm run build` within the `Configuration GUI` folder and copy the `build` folder to `Controller/gui_build`.
-Afterward, re-build the controller via `docker-compose build` within the `Controller` folder.

-#### Docker

-The configuration GUI can also be run independently of the controller.
-Adapt the `API_URL` in the `config.ts` if the controller and configuration GUI run on different machines.

-To run the configuration GUI via docker-compose run `docker-compose up`.
-After the build has finished, the configuration GUI is reachable at `http://127.0.0.1`.
-To change the listening port adjust the port in `docker-compose.yml`.

-#### Legacy NPM installation

-Run `npm install --legacy-peer-deps` to install the nodejs dependencies.
-Adapt the `API_URL` in the `config.ts` if the controller and configuration GUI run on different machines.
-Afterward run `npm run build` to create a production build and serve the `build/` directory with a webserver of your choice.

 #### Connection to REST-API server

 Connect to the REST-API server through the frontend of the configuration GUI: http://*ip-of-tofino-controller*:`P4TG_PORT`/api

+### Development

+The configuration GUI is automatically served by the controller at http://*ip-of-tofino-controller*:`P4TG_PORT` and is included in the prebuilt docker image.

+If you want to adapt the configuration GUI, or the control plane, start the controller with `RUST_LOG=info cargo run` from inside the `Controller` folder.
+The controller communicates via the gRPC port (default: 50052) with the data plane.
+Re-build the configuration GUI via `npm install && npm start` within the `Configuration GUI` folder.
+Adapt the `API_URL` in the `config.ts` to run the controller and configuration GUI independently.

+Afterward, re-build the controller via `docker compose build` within the `Controller` folder.
+This will automatically build and copy the configuration GUI into the controller fodler and create an image containing the modifications.

 # Update Guide